HarvsG/gli4py/README.md

 [GL-inet](https://www.gl-inet.com/) routers are built on [OpenWRT](https://openwrt.org/).
 They are highly customizeable but have an attractive user interface.

-As part of their modiification of the UI they provide a [locally accessible API](https://dev.gl-inet.com/api).
+As part of their modiification of the UI they used to provide a [documented locally accessible API](https://web.archive.org/web/20240121142533/https://dev.gl-inet.com/router-4.x-api/).

 I thought it would be handy to develop a python 3 wrapper for the API for easy intergation into other services such as [HomeAssistant](https://www.home-assistant.io/)